brillout/wildcard-api/docs/intro.template.md

 **Wildcard is a tool to create a _custom API_**: your data is retrieved/mutated by you and you only.
-For example if your data is only retrieved/mutated by your React/Vue/Angular frontend.
+For example when your data is only retrieved/mutated by your React/Vue/Angular frontend.

 If you want third parties to be able to retrive/mutate your data, use REST/GraphQL.